Every city resident must have, at some point in time in their lives, dreamt of living in the woods.

 - First Aid Basics

 Above all, you must eat, remain warm, and be hygienic.

 Portable Reverse Osmosis Water Filter

-- Best safety water solutions-Reverse Osmosis Filtration : Sand Filter Head /Cleanable 100,000L UF Prefiltration/ TDS Remove RO Membranes ,Provide Medical Grade Filtration, remove larger than 0.0001um, such as organics,metal ion, cancer-organic substance, and other soluble salt in water.99.999% Removal which Matches or Exceeds Most Home Systems.
+- Best safety water solutions-Reverse Osmosis Filtration : Sand Filter Head /UF Prefiltration/ RO Membranes ,Provide Medical Grade Filtration, Filtration to larger than 0.0001um, such as organics,metal ion, cancer-organic substance, and other soluble salt in water, Matches or Exceeds Most Home Systems.

 - FAST FLOW RATE: 300 ML (10 OZ) PER 20 PUMPING(Advise Pure : Waste Ratio is 1:1-Adjust by valve ) : Can be used directly from fresh water source, pumped into Empty water bottle, OR pumped into any portable hydration pack.
 Perfect for backpacking gear for outdoor activities , hiking, camping, scouting, backcountry travel and emergency preparedness.

 Never undervalue the importance of knowledge.
 Before traveling into the woods, read a couple of survival books.
 Take plenty of notes and soak up as much information as you can.

 Remember to put what you’ve learned into practice.
 It’s worthless to read if you’re not going to do something with what you’ve read.

 Learning about nature and other outdoor activities is very crucial before planning to live in the woods.

 You will be educated on what to do, what to expect, and how to deal with different issues in the woods.
 Therefore, you won’t have to go there blindly.